AInhoa84/music-sheet-generator/README.md

  1. Run "GUI.exe" located in "Final_app/dist/GUI".
  2. Click on *Browse* and locate your audio file.
  3. Choose your preferences:

-	 a.
+    3.1.
 Select *Manually input file bpm* if you know, at least approximately, the tempo of your file.
-Please note that in some cases, such as when there is a tremolo riff in your file, it is more desirable that you do this, as opposed to letting the program make an estimation.
+Please note that in some cases, such as when there is a tremolo riff in your file, it is more desirable that you do this, as opposed to letting the program make an estimation. <br>

-	 b.
+	 3.2.
 Select *Display tab* if you wish to see a preview of the guitar tab.
-This feature is designed with short tabs in mind.
+This feature is designed with short tabs in mind.<br>

-	 c.
-Select *Apply heuristics* to let the program apply post-prediction heuristics to correct mistakes in the tab (RECOMMENDED).
+	 3.3.
+Select *Apply heuristics* to let the program apply post-prediction heuristics to correct mistakes in the tab (RECOMMENDED).<br>

-	 d.
-Select *Create gp5 file* if you want a Guitar Pro file with your tab to be generated.
+	 3.4.
+Select *Create gp5 file* if you want a Guitar Pro file with your tab to be generated.<br>

 4. Click on *Run tab generator*.
 5. If you selected *Manually input file bpm*, a window will appear asking you to write the file's bpm.